kohei-us/mdds/doc/multi_type_vector/copy-on-write.rst

 modification made to those "released" elements would therefore affect the shared storage and all its borrowers - not the expected behavior.
 This is why the container throws :cpp:class:`~mdds::mtv::shared_block_error` when attempting to release elements while it is still borrowing.
+The :ref:`mtv-example-cow-detach` example walks through this precondition and how ``detach()`` satisfies it.

 .. warning::